-Career School of NY, Inc. mission is to provide high quality training, to acquire practical skills, to gain personal self-confidence, to gain employment in the personal enhancement/medical field and to accomplish all of this with special emphasis towards meeting students' individual needs.
+Career School of NY, Inc. mission is to provide High Quality Training, to acquire Practical Skills, to gain Personal Self-Confidence, to gain Employment in the Cosmetology, Esthetics, Medical Assistant with Internship, Medical Office Assistant with Internship, Pharmacy Technician, and Electrical Assistant & HVAC and to accomplish all of this with special emphasis towards meeting students' individual needs.